pcrockett/backup/CONTRIBUTING.md

 Conventional Commit title.

 If you did your Conventional Commits correctly, you can create a release PR with a version bump and a `make changelog`.
+Make sure the final commit message looks like `chore(release): ...`.

-Once that PR is merged, you can run the "Release" GitHub Actions workflow.
+After that's merged, you can run the Release workflow via `make release`.

 ## Testing